 We found 3 neuromuscular medicine providers near Los Angeles, CA.

-Dr. Michael Graves' areas of specialization are neurophysiology, neuromuscular medicine, and neurology (brain & spinal cord disease).
-He graduated from Stanford University School of Medicine and then he performed his residency at a hospital affiliated with Johns Hopkins University and a hospital affiliated with the University of California, San Diego (UCSD).
-These areas are among Dr. Graves's clinical interests: peripheral neuropathy, post-polio syndrome (PPS), and thoracic outlet syndrome.
-He is in-network for Medicare insurance.
-He has received distinctions including Southern California Super Doctors; Southern California Super Doctors 2008; and Los Angeles Super Doctors.
-Dr. Graves is affiliated with Ronald Reagan UCLA Medical Center.
+Dr. Michael Graves practices neuromuscular medicine and neurology (brain & spinal cord disease) in Los Angeles, CA. Areas of expertise for Dr. Graves include peripheral neuropathy, post-polio syndrome (PPS), and thoracic outlet syndrome.
+The average patient rating for Dr. Graves is 4.0 stars out of 5.
+He honors several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Blue Shield.
+Dr. Graves attended medical school at Stanford University School of Medicine.
+For his residency, Dr. Graves trained at a hospital affiliated with Johns Hopkins University and a hospital affiliated with the University of California, San Diego (UCSD).
+Awards and/or distinctions he has received include Southern California Super Doctors; Southern California Super Doctors 2008; and Los Angeles Super Doctors.
+He is professionally affiliated with Ronald Reagan UCLA Medical Center.

-Dr. Neil Butani is an interventional pain medicine, neurophysiology, and addiction medicine specialist.
-In his practice, Dr. Butani focuses on pain management.
-Dr. Butani studied medicine at the University of Southern California (USC), Keck School of Medicine.
+Dr. Neil Butani's medical specialty is interventional pain medicine, neurophysiology, and addiction medicine.
+Dr. Butani is a graduate of the University of Southern California (USC), Keck School of Medicine.

 Conditions / Treatments